-DEADLINE TO APPLY: Thursday, November 3, 2022 at 12 p.m.
+DEADLINE TO APPLY: Thursday, November 16, 2023 at 12 p.m.

-APPLICATIONS ARE AVAILABLE ONLINE AT: https://sfac.tfaforms.net/174 Applications must be submitted online.
-Emailed or faxed applications are not accepted.
+APPLICATIONS ARE AVAILABLE ONLINE AT: https://sfartscommission.us-1.smartsimple.com/

+Applications must be submitted online in the SFAC grants management portal.
+Emailed applications are not accepted.
 In fairness to others, we cannot accept late or incomplete applications.
 If the applicant does not provide the complete set of information in the appropriate format by the deadline, the application may be deemed incomplete and ineligible.
 No deadline extensions will be granted.

-If you need special accommodations, you must contact Program Officer Anne Trickey at anne.trickey@sfgov.org or 415-806-5884 at least two weeks before the application deadline for us to appropriately accommodate.
+If you need special accommodations, you must contact Program Officer Anne Trickey at anne.trickey@sfgov.org or 415-806-5884 at least two weeks before the application deadline in order for us to appropriately accommodate.